Introduction to cloud recognition APIs

 - signature

-For detailed algorithms on signature calculation, please refer to the document API Key signature method.
+For detailed algorithm and code of signature calculation, please refer to the document API Key signature method.

 Usage examples and property analysis

-Here is an example of calling the API to create a target image, helping developers get a glimpse of the CRS API request process, understand the attribute structure of the target image, and the input and output of the interface.
+Here is an example - calling the API interface to create a target image, helping developers get a glimpse of the CRS API request process, understand the attribute structure of the target image, and the interface input/output.

-Before creating a target image in a production environment, more validations are required.
+Production environment requires more validations before creating target images.
 Please refer to Best practices to create a new target image.

 Request example

-Add a target image file named test-target.jpg.
-When creating a target image, the image file needs to be base64-encoded.
+Add a new target image file test-target.jpg.
+When creating a target image, the image file needs to be base64 encoded.

-The API documentation provides detailed descriptions of the request parameters.
-Refer to API —— Create target image to request the API with the base64-encoded image file.
+The API documentation will provide detailed descriptions of request parameters.
+Refer to API - Create target image, base64 encode the image file to request the API.

 POST /targets HTTP/1.1